Digital Twin Channel for 6G: Concepts, Architectures and Potential Applications: Introduction

 \IEEEPARstart{T}{he} sixth-generation (6G) communication system is expected to offer intelligent, hyper-reliable, and ubiquitous connectivity, supporting the Internet of Everything (IoE) trend for future digital society.
 Heading towards this envisaged outlook, \textit{self-sustaining} and \textit{proactive-online learning-enabled} wireless systems are required \cite{khan2022digital}.
 The digital twin technique is considered an innovative tool to enable these features for 6G.
 By creating a real-time replica of the physical entities in the digital world, the digital twin network (DTN) can offer up-to-date network status, closed-loop decisions, and real-time interaction between the digital world and physical world, achieving proactive adaption to the complex wireless network for 6G \cite{khan2022digital}\cite{lin20236g}.

 To realize the vision of DTN, accurate radio channel characteristics between the transmitter (Tx) and receiver (Rx) are required, encompassing propagation parameters, fading conditions, and other relevant properties. {In this article, we define the mapping of radio propagation behaviors and associated physical layer operations as channel twin.
 It can facilitate the decision-making for various wireless tasks such as system optimization, resource allocation, and communication operations, forming the basis of DTN.
-Conventionally, channel models are the methods used to implement channel twin, albeit without decision-making.
-They are the mathematical expressions characterizing the radio channel, based on which one can reproduce the propagation characteristics of interest.
+Channel models are the conventional methods to implement channel twin, albeit without decision-making.
+They are the mathematical expressions characterizing the radio channel, based on which the propagation characteristics of interest can be reproduced.
 However, the conventional channel modeling methods are generally incompetent in creating the channel twin required by DTN.
 For instance, the widely employed stochastic modeling method is based on the statistical analysis of extensive channel measurements, and the resulting channel twin cannot offer real-time channel status and decision-making for a specific moment and site\cite{zeng2021toward}.
 To make DTN a reality, high-fidelity and efficient channel characterization is necessary, leading to the emergence of a real-time digital twin channel (DTC).
-As defined in \cite{wang2023towards}, DTC is a novel implementation form of the channel twin that comprehensively reflects the realistic physical channel characteristics within the digital world, thereby enabling proactive decision-making for physical communication entities.
-On the other hand, leveraging the feedback from physical entities, DTC keeps learning and evolving to improve the accuracy of digital mapping, making communication operations increasingly intelligent and reliable.
-The substantial capabilities of DTC in channel characterization and decision-making form the foundation for realizing a DTN-based 6G network.
+As defined in \cite{wang2023towards}, DTC is a novel implementation of the channel twin that comprehensively reflects the realistic physical channel characteristics within the digital world, thereby enabling proactive decision-making for physical communication entities.
+Moreover, by leveraging the feedback from physical entities, DTC keeps learning and evolving to improve the accuracy of digital mapping, making communication operations increasingly intelligent and reliable.
+The substantial capabilities of DTC in channel characterization and decision-making form the foundation for a DTN-based 6G network.